quasarrete/Youtube-To-MP3-Playlist/README.md

 # YouTube-To-MP3
 Using spotify playlist to download music from YouTube and save as MP3

+# pre req
+All of the following packages are required to be installed.
+# unicode_literals, youtube_dl, csv, re, urllib.request, datetime

 # How to get the playlist
 First of all you need to find your favourite playlist from wherever.
 Spotify is a good place to start.
 Once you get the playlist, get the link.
 Use some website to download it as CSV file.